Global19-atlassian-net/iODKbook2/AlgLin/source/algebra_of_matrices_Sage.rst

    \sum_{i=1}^n\,x_i\,y_i\ \,=\ \,
    x_1\,y_1\,+\,x_2\,y_2\,+\,\ldots\,+\,x_n\,y_n\,.

-An example of a linear combination and the dot product of vectors:
+This is an example of a linear combination and the dot product of vectors:

 .. code-block:: python